i386x/pubdocs/C/decl.md

 * (*C99*) if there is a `long` but not `double`, the second `long` can be used
 * (*C99*) with `float` and `double`, either `_Complex` or `_Imaginary` can be
   used
+* (*C99*) in each declaration or function definition, at least one type specifier shall be given in the declaration specifiers
+* (*C99*) in each `struct` declaration and type name, at least one type specifier shall be given in the specifier-qualifier list

 ### Arithmetic Types